 Current guidance states that it can take up to 8 weeks to receive your biometric residence permit for postal applications.
 For further information, please check the Home Office website

-Where can I find the Home Office Tier 2 visa application form?
+Where can I find the Home Office visa application form?

-The application form can be downloaded from the Home Office website.
+The requirements for Health and Care visa can be found on the Home Office website.

-Can the Health Education England Local Tier 2 Sponsorship team help doctors complete the Home Office Tier 2 application form?
+Can the Health Education England Local Sponsorship team help doctors complete the Home Office application form?